Nicolás Guerra

-Nicolás Bastián Guerra Ruz (born 9 January 1999) is a Chilean professional footballer who plays as a forward for Chilean Primera División side Universidad de Chile.
+Nicolás Bastián Guerra Ruz (born 9 January 1999) is a Chilean professional footballer who plays as a forward for Chilean Primera División club Universidad de Chile and the Chile national team.

 Club career

 Guerra made his professional debut in a 2017 Copa Chile match against Ñublense, by replacing Leandro Benegas.
 In the same tournament, he scored his first goal in a match against San Luis de Quillota.
-Later, he signed his first contract as professional player on December 27, 2017.
+Later, he signed his first contract as professional player on 27 December 2017.

 On 2021 season, he joined Ñublense on loan from Universidad de Chile.